CloudBoost/cloudboost/README.md

 #CloudBoost Indexing Backends

-CloudBoost runs on MongoDB, ElasticSearch and Redis.
+CloudBoost runs on MongoDB and Redis.
 You're responsible for managing the uptime, backups of your data in each of these databases.
 If you're running production apps.
 We recommend you to use the hosted service instead.
 Please check out CloudBoost.io

 #Running the server with Docker (Recommended)